 Although mobile devices have been around for a while, they’re becoming more and more integrated into every aspect of our lives.
 Today, it’s easier than ever for people to securely send each other money and make payments—or donations.
 With two thirds of American now owning a smartphone, it’s no surprise that mobile giving should be a fundamental part of your fundraising plan.

-To take advantage of this trend, you’ll need to run your crowdfunding campaign on a platform that’s optimized for mobile devices, such as GoFundMe.
+To take advantage of this trend, you’ll need to run your crowdfunding fundraiser on a platform that’s optimized for mobile devices, such as GoFundMe.
 When you host fundraising events, for example, you’ll be able to take in-person donations, using your phone or tablet as a roving donation station.